 \begin{llem} $\str A$ and $\str B$ are $\LL^2$-equivalent if, and only if, there are b-equivalent bi-stable partitions $[m]=\dot{\bigcup}_{i \in I} D_i$ for $A$ and $[n]=\dot{\bigcup}_{i \in J} D_i'$ for $B$. \end{llem}

 \begin{proof} The proof is analogous to the proof of Lemma~\ref{lem:l2stable}.
-For the backward direction, we need bistability to guarantee that player \PII\ can maintain position $p$ that preserve adjacency, non-adjacency, and (in)equality.
+For the backward direction, we need bi-stability to guarantee that player \PII\ can maintain positions $p$ that preserve adjacency, non-adjacency, and (in)equality.
 Stability alone would only enable her to maintain adjacency and equality. \end{proof}

 \bD $\str{A}$ and $\str{B}$ are \emph{boolean isomorphic}, $\str{A} \fracsimeqbool \str{B}$, if there is some boolean matrix $X$ without null rows or columns such that $A X = X B$ and $A^c X = X B^c$. \eD